isomerpages/ogp-nyjc/_life-at-nyjc/Character Development/Information on Sexuality Education Programme.md

 <h2>Information for Parents</h2>
 <div>
 <p>8.
 Parents may opt their children out of Growing Years and/or supplementary sexuality education programmes by MOE-approved external providers.</p>

-<p>9.
-Parents who wish to opt their children out of the&nbsp;<strong>Growing Years (GY) programme</strong>&nbsp;need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable&nbsp;<a href="https://nanyangjc.moe.edu.sg/wp-content/uploads/2022/02/Annex-A_Growing-Years-Parent-Opt-out-Form_NYJC-2022.pdf" target="_blank" rel="noopener">here</a>.
-The completed form is to be submitted by 04/03/2022.</p>
+9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Annex-A_Growing-Years-Parent-Opt-out-Form_NYJC-2023.pdf).

+The completed form is to be submitted by 20/03/2023.

 <p>10.
 Parents who wish to opt their children out of the&nbsp;<strong><em>eTeens</em></strong><strong>&nbsp;programme</strong>&nbsp;need&nbsp;to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable&nbsp;<a href="https://nanyangjc.moe.edu.sg/wp-content/uploads/2022/02/Annex-B_eTeens-Parents-Opt-out-Form_NYJC-2022.pdf">here</a>.
 The completed form is to be submitted by 04/03/2022.</p>
 <p>11.
 Parents can contact the school at 6284 2281 for discussion or to seek clarification about the school&rsquo;s sexuality education programme.</p>
 <p>12.
 Parents who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.</p>